 The School of Chemistry is globally renowned for its research output.
-The latest Research Excellence Framework (REF 2014) rated 95% of our research as ‘world-leading’ or ‘internationally excellent’.
+The latest Research Excellence Framework (REF 2021) rated 99% of the research outputs submitted as either “world-leading” or “internationally excellent”.

 Our world-leading research, delivered via six research groups, cuts across the fields of inorganic, organic and physical chemistry.
 The research themes of these groups are all at the disciplinary interfaces of chemistry, with: physics, geology and biology, biology and medicine, physics and mathematics, materials science, medicine and chemical engineering.

 Research is at the heart of your learning.
 You’ll learn about discoveries as they are happening – sometimes even before they’ve been published.
 You’ll be close to breakthroughs that are having a real impact in the world.

 Throughout your course you’ll develop your research skills.
 During the final year of your course you will undertake an exciting research project that allows you to apply the research training you’ve received to make your own contribution to chemistry.
 It will also allow you to develop key transferable skills, such as communication and time-management.

 Your research project gives you the opportunity to follow your interests and investigate a topic at the cutting-edge of chemistry.
 You’ll work collaboratively with your supervisors throughout the project, who’ll be experts in your particular research area.

 - Membrane biophysics approaches to investigating the potential toxicity of engineered nanoparticles

 - Chemistry of cosmic dust

 - Green synthesis of peptides in continuous flow